kubernetes/kubernetes/pkg/proxy/nftables/README.md

 ## kube-proxy's use of nftables hooks

-Kube-proxy uses nftables for four things:
+Kube-proxy uses nftables for seven things:

   - Using DNAT to rewrite traffic from service IPs (cluster IPs, external IPs, load balancer IP, and NodePorts on node IPs) to the corresponding endpoint IPs.